 1.3.4 The Office of Rail and Road ("ORR") is obliged by the Rail Regulations 2016 to exercise its functions under or by virtue of the Concession Agreement in order to ensure that the Infrastructure Manager is provided with incentives to reduce the cost of provision of infrastructure and the level of access charges.
 The ORR's functions in this regard include conducting:

-a periodic review of the charges levied by the Infrastructure Manager in respect of operation, maintenance and renewal of HS1 (other than in respect of Stations); and
+a periodic review of the charges levied by the Infrastructure Manager in respect of operation, maintenance and renewal of the HS1 route ; and

-from 27 July 2022, a separate periodic review of the LTC levied by the Infrastructure Manager in respect of Stations.
+from 27 July 2022, a separate periodic review of the LTC levied by the Infrastructure Manager in respect of Stations renewals.

 1.3.5 On 31 January 2020 the UK left the EU and the transition period ended on 1 January 2021.
 Pursuant to the European Union (Withdrawal) Act 2018 certain applicable EU law became retained EU law.
 Pursuant to the Railways (Access, Management and Licensing of Railway Undertakings (Amendments etc.) (EU Exit) Regulations 2019 amendments were made to rectify deficiencies that arose as a result from the UK’s departure from the EU.
-Most of the amendments are minor consequential changes.
+Most of the amendments were minor consequential changes.
 Government discussions continue as to how to deal with retained EU law in the future.
 Certain pieces of railway legislation were “sunset” at the end of 2023, while other pieces of legislation have had their deadline for “sunsetting” extended until the end of 2026.
-When considering the position, it is important to look to the actual legislation for an authoritative version of what is and isn’t in force as we move through this period of transition.
+When considering the position, it is important to look to the actual legislation for an authoritative version of what is and isn’t in force as we continue to move through this period of transition.

 Legal Status